PieterbasNagengast/Azure-vWanVnetMover/README.md

 ## Description

-The scripts in this repo can be used to move vWAN HUB VNET Connections from source vWAN HUB to an target vWAN HUB.
-The **move-VNETconections.ps1** script will move the VNET connections from source vWAN HUB to target vWAN HUB.
+The scripts in this repo can be used to move vWAN HUB VNET Connections from source vWAN HUB to an target vWAN HUB with Routing Intent enabled.
+The **move-VNETconections.ps1** script will move the VNET connections from source vWAN HUB to target vWAN HUB in jobs making it possible to move a large number of VNET connections in a reasonable amount of time.
+The script will also adjust the DNS servers in the VNET's to the specified DNS servers.
+If you don't specify the DNS servers, the existing DNS servers in the VNET's will be kept.
+The script will also enable PrivateEndpointNetworkPolicies on each subnet where Private Endpoints are connected to.
+This is required when moving VNET connections to a vWAN HUB with Routing Intent enabled.
+This will make sure that the Private Endpoints are still reachable after moving the VNET connections to a Routing Intent enabled vWAN HUB.

-The **Generate-JSON.ps1** script will generate a JSON file that can be used as input on the **move-VNETconections.ps1** script to move the vWAN HUB VNET Connections from source vWAN HUB to an target vWAN HUB.
+The **Generate-JSON.ps1** script generates a JSON file that is used as input for the **move-VNETconections.ps1** script to move the vWAN HUB VNET Connections from source vWAN HUB to an target vWAN HUB.

 ## Use Cases